LoredanaPotroghir/selfLearningProjects/functionExercices/readme.txt

 - Create a js function that gets a number as input and returns on the screen te reverse format of that number
 - Write a function that accepts a string as parameter and converts the first letter into uppercase
+- Write a function that gets an array of names as parameter and displays on the screen the names of each person plus a common name: 'Doe'